Trinitynt14/WHSTechNotes/journal.md

 It's important because python has strict rules to follow wihtin the guides.
 So if you spell something wrong or put something in the wrong place it can mess up the whole codes.
 # september 30, 2024
 I use social media a lot and i read online.
 Those things require computer science to even be made.
+# october 10, 2024
+I decided to do game developer.They transfer game concepts into actual games.
+It depends on the game but typically they need progamming obviously, problem solvong skills,teamwork skills, time manegment,among others.
+In order to do this you need to have atleast a bachelors in software engineering or another related field.
+You can grow in communicating and programming skills. along with animation if the game calls for it.
+I like making games so this would be fun to do.